iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators.md

 The proof is very similar to [Hahn Banach Theorem and its Corollaries](Hahn%20Banach%20Theorem%20and%20its%20Corollaries.md).
 The extension of a monotone operators requires a very similar constructions.

 ---
+### **Illustrative Examples for Max Monotone, Monotone Operators**

+We discuss some examples that can illsutrate the properties of a maximal monotone, or a maximally monotone operators.

+---
 ### **Surjectivity of Maximally Monotone Operators**